jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 It's difficult to overstate how much time you save when autocomplete tells you which params you need for a function, compared to having to track down the definition or docs.

-Can TypeScript help us out of this hole and improve the Dev Ex of my helpers too?
+Can TypeScript help us out of this hole and improve the DevX (developer experience) of my helpers too?
 (Spoiler alert the answer is yes. which... you probably figured out given that I bothered writing this post...)